 The United States faces a manufacturing dependency crisis that threatens both national security and economic prosperity.
-China's dominance in critical manufacturing sectors—from rare earth minerals to electronics to pharmaceuticals—has created vulnerabilities that adversaries could exploit in a conflict.
-Understanding this challenge is essential for any manufacturer seeking to participate in the defense industrial base.
+China's dominance in critical manufacturing sectors--from rare earth minerals to electronics to pharmaceuticals--has created vulnerabilities that adversaries could exploit in a conflict.
+Understanding this challenge is essential for any manufacturer seeking to participate in the defense industrial base, and it creates unprecedented opportunities for domestic suppliers ready to fill the gaps.

 Defense-Specific Vulnerabilities